Xilinx/VMC_Help/HDL/dspfp32/README.md

 #### Provide FPA_OVERFLOW port

 When selected, the fpa_overflow output port is provided.
-This port indicates when the overflow condition is detected on Addition operation i.e., overflow can occur during addition of two finite normal numbers that results exceed the maximum normalized value (32’h7F7FFFFF or 32’hFF7FFFFF).
+This port indicates when the overflow condition is detected on Addition operation i.e., overflow can occur during the addition of two finite normal numbers when results exceed the maximum normalized value (32’h7F7FFFFF or 32’hFF7FFFFF).

 #### Provide FPA_UNDERFLOW port